scalarorg/fastevm/terraform/client-node/README.md

 ### Environment Configuration

-The client node configuration can be customized by editing the `config.env` file:
+The client node configuration can be customized by editing the `../fastevm.env` file:

 ```bash
 # Repository configuration